Young Living vs. DoTerra: Why I Ditched Both of Them

 OSHA Violations

-Now, Young Living is the oldest oils company, so they’ve had more time for there to be violations, and all of the violations appear to be of the same incident.
+To be fair, Young Living is a company that’s been around for a long time, so they’ve had more time for there to be violations, and all of the violations appear to be of the same incident.

 Non-Indigenous Plants

-In the literature that I got from Young Living when I signed up, there were Thieves® Oil brochures.
-The brochure mentioned this study was done that apparently addressed the superior therapeutic value of the oil.
+In the enrollment literature that I got from Young Living, a Thieves® Oil brochure mentioned this study.
+It was cited to addressed the superior therapeutic value of the oil blend.

-I looked up the tests online to see what they were all about because I was curious to see the exact results and found, however, that the study was done on generic Eucalyptus Oil–not on Thieves Oil.
+I was curious to see the exact results, so I looked them up.
+What I found, however, was that the study was done on generic Eucalyptus Oil and not on Thieves Oil.

 Thank you for your email.
 Unfortunately we cannot comment on any